rledford/wiser-connector/README.md

 ### tagHeartbeat

-Emitted when a tag updates and the time since the last heartbeat exceeds the configured `tagHeartbeat` value.
+Emitted when a tag updates and the time since the last heartbeat is greater than or equal to the configured `tagHeartbeat` value.
 See [Tag Properties](#tag-properties).

-TIP: Setting `tagHeartbeat` to `0` will cause every tag update to be reported.
+_TIP_: Setting `tagHeartbeat` to `0` will cause every tag update to be reported.

 ### tagEnteredZone & tagExitedZone